Describing schemas

 }

-• ? marks optional (nullable) fields
+• The ? operator marks fields as optional (nullable)

-• Arrays are supported using [] syntax
+• Arrays are declared using [] syntax after the type

 Parameter and closed models